Mousaabdi/Project/README.md

-I did some changes to my program and make it liite better hope it doesnt have any problem anymore
+I did some changes to my program and make it little better hope it doesnt have any problem anymore

 # Project
   Male/Female Life Expectancy